MAPS

 Monitoring Avian Productivity and Survivorship

-The Monitoring Avian Productivity and Survivorship (MAPS) program is managed by the Institute for Bird Populations in California to assess and monitor the vital rates and population dynamics of North American landbirds.
+The Monitoring Avian Productivity and Survivorship (MAPS) program is managed by the Institute for Bird Populations (IBP) in California to assess and monitor the vital rates and population dynamics of North American landbirds.
 Each summer dedicated volunteers operate bird-banding stations to collect data on individual "birds-in-the-hand" representing over 200 species.

 The MAPS program utilizes constant-effort mist netting and banding at a continent-wide network of monitoring stations.
 Analyses of MAPS data provide critical information relating to the ecology, conservation, and management of North American landbird populations and the factors responsible for changes in their populations.